-Whether you‘re looking for Women’s History Month activities, or ways to incorporate more representation into your curriculum, this list of ideas can serve as a good starting point for your March lesson plans and beyond.
+This list of Women’s History Month ideas can serve as a good starting point for your March lessons and beyond.

-Start with a mini history lesson on the origins of Women’s History Month.
+1. Start off with a mini lesson on the origins of Women’s History Month.

-If you’d like, you can also use the scavenger hunt to dive deeper into a particular topic or theme in women’s history, such as “Valiant Women of Today’s Vote” (Stacey Abrams, Antonia Hernández, María Teresa Kumar), “Women in STEM” (Grace Hopper, Mary G. Ross, Ellen Ochoa, Dr. Gladys West), and “Glass Ceiling Breakers” (Kamala Harris, Sandra Day O’Connor, Edith Wharton, Shirley Chisholm, Aretha Franklin).
+If you’d like, you can also use the scavenger hunt to dive deeper into a particular topic or theme in women’s history, such as “Valiant Women of Today’s Vote” (Stacey Abrams, Antonia Hernández, María Teresa Kumar), “Women in STEM” (Grace Hopper, Mary G. Ross, Kalpana Chawla, Dr. Gladys West), and “Glass Ceiling Breakers” (Kamala Harris, Sandra Day O’Connor, Edith Wharton, Shirley Chisholm, Aretha Franklin).

 Books and biographies are not only engaging and an effective way to present or enhance a lesson, but they can also affirm and inspire.
 When it comes to finding Women’s History Month books your students will love, who better to ask than teachers themselves?
 Here are some of top recommendations from the TpTcommunity that you might consider adding to your own classroom library:

 - Little Melba and Her Big Trombone by Katheryn Russell-Brown